v4lproik/googlanime/README.md

 # Googlanime
 [![Circle CI](https://circleci.com/gh/v4lproik/googlanime/tree/master.svg?style=shield)](https://circleci.com/gh/v4lproik/googlanime/tree/master)

+## This repository is not maintained anymore.
+The project is now hosted [here for the backend](https://github.com/googanime/googanime-backend/tree/master) and [here for the frontend](https://github.com/googanime/googanime-frontend/tree/master)

 **Googlanime** contains a backend (JEE Rest API) and a frontend (EmberJS).

 This projects aims to provide a clear and nice interface to whoever is seeking for anime/manga information.